julihoh/julihoh.github.io/_posts/2021-08-19-gsoc-final-report.markdown

 ## Current State
 As mentioned before, I managed to reach all goals that I set in my proposal and I would even argue exceeded them:
 The concolic tracing component is much more flexible than I had planned to make it, allowing for a broader range of applications.
-Additionally, I also managed to provide an example of the how concolic tracing can be used in LibAFL-based fuzzer and created continious integration tests that should ensure the longterm quality of the implementation.
+Additionally, I also managed to provide an example of the how concolic tracing can be used in LibAFL-based fuzzer and created continuous integration tests that should ensure the longterm quality of the implementation.

 ## Future Work
 The current state of the project is already usable and it will be exciting to see how people will be able to make use of concolic tracing with LibAFL.